docpile/MyDocpile/README.md

     `git clone https://github.com/docpile/MyDocpile.git`

-6. then execute the file install.sh:
+6. then execute the file install.sh (the script already knows Plesk and ISPconfig installations and tries to prefill your respective paths, users and groups for you):

     `cd ./MyDocpile`

     `bash ./install.sh`

 7. Follow the on-screen instructions.
 8. Add the open_basedir as requested by the installation and restart PHP.